Palaeoloxodon: Description

-The molar teeth of Palaeoloxodon species typically show a "dot-dash-dot" wear pattern, with the enamel folds concentrated into a major central structure at the midline of the tooth, which are flanked by smaller folds on either side, and the crowns of the tooth are generally proportionally narrow.
+The lamellae (pockets of dentin surrounded by a layer of enamel, forming a ridge-like structure) of molar teeth of Palaeoloxodon species typically show a "dot-dash-dot" wear pattern when they are found early in their wear life cycle, with the enamel folds concentrated into a major central structure at the midline of the tooth, which are flanked by smaller folds on either side, and the crowns of the tooth are generally proportionally narrow.
 The teeth are typically very hypsodont (high crowned) with a substantial number of lamellae (up to 19 to 21 on the third molar), though the lamellae frequency is distinctly lower than that reached by advanced mammoth species.
 The morphology of the teeth varies little between non-dwarf Eurasian Palaeoloxodon species, meaning that they generally cannot be distinguished based on tooth morphology alone.

 Species of Palaeoloxodon varied widely in size.
 Fully grown bulls of Palaeoloxodon recki, Palaeoloxodon antiquus, Palaeoloxodon namadicus and Chinese Palaeoloxodon grew substantially larger than living elephants, with some mature bulls exceeding 4 m tall at the shoulder and 13 tonnes in body mass, making them some of the largest known terrestrial mammals to have ever lived.
 In a 2015 study, one fragmentary unlocated femur of P. namadicus described in the 19th century was estimated to have belonged to an individual 5.2 m tall and 22 tonnes in weight, exceeding the estimates for the otherwise largest known land mammals, the paraceratheres.
 However, this estimate is highly speculative and the author suggested that it should be "taken with a grain of salt".
 In contrast, some of the island dwarf species are the smallest elephants known.
 The smallest species, P. cypriotes and P. falconeri, only reached 1 m tall as fully grown adults, with fully grown adult bulls of P. falconeri having an estimated body mass of only 250 kg.